-SOG Guidelines
+PDG Guidelines

-- SOG funding is limited, and the total pool of funds available can vary from year to year.
-Funding will be awarded on a competitive basis and are restricted to students enrolled in the Kroc School's graduate programs. - The maximum award to any one individual will be \$700 with a maximum of four awards annually.
-Actual amounts are at the discretion of the SOG Review Committee, which is comprised of Kroc School faculty and administrators. - Students who have already received a SOG will be given the lowest priority for new funding, and only in exceptional circumstances will a second award be made to the same student. - Funding will be awarded on a competitive basis and is restricted to students enrolled in the Kroc School's graduate programs during the time of the proposed SOG activity. - Except for air travel, funding will be awarded through a reimbursement process.
-Flights must be booked through USD and only after approval of an SOG award see details below.
+- PDG funding is limited, and the total pool of funds available can vary from year to year.
+Funding will be awarded on a competitive basis and are restricted to students enrolled in the Kroc School's graduate programs. - The maximum award to any one individual will be \$700.
+Actual amounts are at the discretion of the PDG Review Committee, which is comprised of Kroc School faculty and administrators. - Students who have already received a PDG will be given the lowest priority for new funding, and only in exceptional circumstances will a second award be made to the same student. - Funding will be awarded on a competitive basis and is restricted to students enrolled in the Kroc School's graduate programs during the time of the proposed PDG activity. - Except for air travel, funding will be awarded through a reimbursement process.
+Flights must be booked through USD and only after approval of an PDG award see details below.

-SOG Application Process and Deadlines
+PDG Application Process and Deadlines

-Students interested in applying must fill out this application form and attach a 3 to 5-page narrative grant proposal.
+Students interested in applying must fill out the application form found on the Kroc Student Resources Site and attach a 3 to 5-page narrative grant proposal.